 Please contact firstname.lastname@example.org for help with accessing our website.

-General Practice Rural Incentives Program (GPRIP) aims to encourage medical practitioners to practise in rural and remote communities and to promote careers in rural medicine through the provision of financial incentives.
+The GPRIP aims to encourage medical practitioners to practise in regional, rural and remote communities and to promote careers in rural medicine through the provision of financial incentives.
 The program aims to retain these medical practitioners in regional, rural and remote locations by providing incentives to continue to work in these areas.

 There are two payment systems used for the GPRIP – the CPS and the FPS.

 Medical practitioners who bill Medicare for eligible services receive automated payments made by the Department of Human Services (Human Services) through the CPS.
 Medical practitioners are not required to submit an application to access GPRIP payments through the CPS, they are only required to provide bank details to Human Services.

 Medical practitioners need to apply under the FPS if they provide eligible non-Medicare services and/or undertake training (under approved training pathways – currently the Australian General Practice Training [AGPT] program or the Australian College of Rural and Remote Medicine [ACRRM] Independent Pathway) that is not reflected in the Medicare Benefits Schedule (MBS) records.
 Medical practitioners must apply directly to the Rural Workforce Agency (RWA) in the state or the Northern Territory in which they provide the majority of services.

 To be eligible for the GPRIP, medical practitioners must:

 See the GPRIP Program Guidelines for full details on the eligibility requirements.

 The Guidelines are available on the Department of Health website.

 Lauren Channon, Workforce Planning & Development Coordinator